netmeld/netmeld/datastore/README.md

 The rest of this documentation provides insight which has generally proven useful to be aware of, regardless of the perspective as many of the library features started out as tool specific features.
-Most of the backend can be ignored by a tool developer as the library objects handle the majority of the logic and "do the right thing" based on data provided to it.
+Most of the back-end can be ignored by a tool developer as the library objects handle the majority of the logic and "do the right thing" based on data provided to it.
-End users will primarily need to know this if they intend to perform direct manipulation of the data store backend.
+End users will primarily need to know this if they intend to perform direct manipulation of the data store back-end.

 DATA STORE FUNDAMENTALS